-The module is shipped from the factory with the jumpers off for a 4-20mA signal range on all sixteen channels.
+The module is set at the factory for a 0-10 VDC signal range on all sixteen channels.
 The following diagram shows how the jumpers are set at the factory and describes the function of each jumper.
 When removing a jumper, store it by placing it on a single pin to prevent losing it.

-Selecting the Number of Channels

-The jumpers labeled +1, +2, +4 and +8 are used to select the number of channels that will be used.
+Selecting the Number of Channels The jumpers labeled +1, +2, +4 and +8 are used to select the number of channels that will be used.